Crownpeak Executives Discuss DX & Compliance Challenges

 Ravi Kumaraswami, CEO

-Having joined Crownpeak in 2017, I was interested in what Ravi’s vision for success would be for Crownpeak this year, and what has surprised him most about this space, especially with coming from a social media software provider and formerly serving as Lithium Technologies CRO.
+Ravi joined Crownpeak in 2017, so I was interested in hearing what his vision for success would be for the company this year, and what has surprised him most about this space, especially with coming from a social media software provider and formerly serving as Lithium Technologies CRO.

 “At Crownpeak, what we are trying to do is help our customers deliver awesome experiences to their customers; and awesome experiences are ones which are relevant, are where you’re giving the consumer relevant information, and is delivering that experience in the channel that they are present in and respecting their privacy.
 We are the only unique ones who have the ability to deliver that.